Orizian-Labs/ArtiFact-Tag-Schema/README.md

 It's time for a solution.

-I'm delighted to introduce the 'ArtiFact Tag', a proposed labeling schema designed to bring transparency to digital content production, especially editorial content, where credibility and reliability of the source are crucial in an era inundated with information.
+The 'ArtiFact Tag' is a labeling schema designed to bring transparency to digital content production, especially editorial content, where credibility and reliability of the source are crucial in an era inundated with information.

 ## The 'ArtiFact Tag': Unveiling the Process